EmmanuelNcll/spring-boot-sandbox/README.md

 ## 4. Launching production environment

-First, ensure you have a valid SSL certificate/keystore `keystore.p12` in your project's resources.
+First, ensure you have a valid SSL certificate/keystore `keystore.p12` in your project's resource folder (`src/main/resources`).

 Then, you need to create a `.env` file at the root of the project with the following environment variables:
 ```